 After 63 years of dedicated land restoration and chemical-free farming, Sunrise Ranch was finally able to start selling grass-fed beef.
 This signified a full recovery for the land from its over-grazed, over-farmed state.
 Cows could now graze without endangering the soil or plant life.

 The Dome at Sunrise Ranch is an auditorium where we hold our Sunday morning services and other special events.
 The Dome was built in the 1970s by friends who came from around the world to create this remarkable auditorium.
 It is a home for live, acoustic music that lifts the spirit and nourishes the soul; a place for public lectures by global thought leaders; and a chapel for the Sunrise Ranch community.

 Our meeting rooms include the Green Ridge Room and the Rimrock Room.
-The Green Ridge room has a circular look and feel, with theater-row, floor back-jack or open yoga-style seating, which makes this octagonal shaped 60-foot by 60-foot room our most popular meeting space.
-It can accommodate approximately 100 people and has a wide range of sound and lighting options which make this room particularly adaptable to your atmospheric requirements.
+The Green Ridge Room has a circular look and feel, with theater-row, floor BackJack or open yoga-style seating, which makes this octagonal-shaped 60-by-60-foot room our most popular meeting space.
+It can accommodate approximately 240 people and has a wide range of sound and lighting options that make this room particularly adaptable to your atmospheric requirements.

-Adjacent to Green Ridge Room, Rimrock Room is an inviting 26-foot by 32-foot sconce-lined room.
-Perfect for breakout or main sessions, with a variety of furnishing arrangements available, Rimrock accommodates approximately 30 people.
+Adjacent to Green Ridge Room, Rimrock Room is an inviting 26-by-32-foot, sconce-lined room.
+Perfect for breakout or main sessions, with a variety of furnishing arrangements available, Rimrock accommodates approximately 50 people.

 Equipment available with all our meeting rooms includes: